korsarNek/korsarNek/source/_posts/Hotplate.md

 In languages like C#, `int` or `float` are often used.
 These are 32-bit number types that allow negative numbers.
 When programming firmware, however, you often deal with numbers where much more attention is paid to efficient memory usage.
 Instead of `int`, types like `unsigned long` or `size_t` are used. `unsigned long` is a 32-bit number without a sign, i.e., without negative numbers. `size_t` in this case is 8-bit, without a sign.

 Typically, you don't start with the highest possible value for numbers, but with 0, otherwise if you would do an addition, you would immediately have an overflow.
 With 0, you have a nice value in the middle and room to go up and down.
-With an `unsigned` number, you start with 0 already at the minimum, and as soon as you subtract something, you get an underflow.
+With an `unsigned` number, you start with 0 already at the minimum and as soon as you subtract something, you get an underflow.
 It doesn't matter if the result of a calculation would be positive, as long as any intermediate result of the calculation would become negative, you get an underflow.

 `unsigned long` is a typical number type in this code, for getting the current time.
 Some errors occurred when calculating timestamps.